 On the night of Oct.
 26, 2012, Rhainell Madrona was at home relaxing after a long day working at the San Francisco International Airport.
 His wife had already gone to bed.

 Now 60 years old, Madrona stands 5 feet, 2 inches tall.
-He is a legal immigrant from the Philippines, a citizen, having arrived in the U.S. in 1979.
-His English is imperfect at best and he lives with his wife on a crowded but pleasant residential street in Antioch, California, 15 miles upstream from Martinez on Suisun Bay or 40 miles as the crow flies from the Golden Gate Bridge.
+He is an immigrant from the Philippines, a citizen, having arrived in the U.S. in 1979.
+He lives with his wife on a crowded but pleasant residential street in Antioch, California, 15 miles upstream from Martinez on Suisun Bay or 40 miles as the crow flies from the Golden Gate Bridge.

 Madrona was tired and worried that night.
 He had trouble sleeping.
 He was working two jobs and his house was “underwater.”
 Lured by the American Dream and bankers offering easy loans, he had purchased a home with a grossly inflated value.
 After the financial and real estate crisis of 2007 to 2008, his house was worth half what he had agreed to pay.

 And there were troubles with the neighbors.
 Madrona’s home and property were repeatedly vandalized.
 Just three days before, his garbage can was smashed through his car window.
 The police, whom he called after each occurrence, were not helpful.

 Madrona’s home and property were repeatedly vandalized.
 Just three days before, his garbage can was smashed through his car window.